 Those macro conditions are context, not a guarantee.
 Rental demand, home values, vacancy rates, and the cost of borrowing all move over time, and any individual property's performance depends on its location, price, and how it is managed.
 A rental that pencils out today can be squeezed by a rent softening, an unexpected repair, or a stretch of vacancy — which is exactly why lenders build reserves and the 25% vacancy factor into their guidelines.
 The prudent approach is to underwrite a specific property conservatively rather than lean on market-wide averages.

 If you are weighing whether the timing works for your situation, our companion piece on whether 2026 is a good time to buy in Las Vegas looks at the broader Clark County picture.
 For an investment specifically, the smarter question is rarely "is the market good?" but "does this property, at this price, with these rents and these financing costs, work for me?"
 A local team can help you run those numbers before you make an offer.
+And if the property you are weighing needs work first, our guide to how to finance a Las Vegas rental that needs work before it can be rented covers the renovation-loan route.

-Start with a local Las Vegas mortgage company.
+Start with a local Las Vegas mortgage lender.
 We'll look at your down payment, credit, reserves, and projected rents, then compare a conventional investment loan against a DSCR loan so you can see which fits the deal.
 All loans are subject to credit, income, property, and underwriting approval.

-Check my optionsFrequently asked questions
+Frequently asked questions

 How much down payment do I need for an investment property in Las Vegas?